 IVAs are often sold as being “an affordable monthly payment”.
 If your income goes up because of promotion or a pay rise, your IVA payment will go up too, but if your income drops and your expenses increase, there are only limited provisions for reducing your monthly payment.

 Most IVAs have two clauses that give some flexibility.
-First you may be able to take a six month ‘payment break’ – these six months are then added on to the end of your IVA.
+First you may be able to take a ‘payment break’.
+Pre October 2016 this was usually limited to 6 months, for IVAs starting after this point it could be 9 months.
+Any payments you don’t make during this time are added on to the end of your IVA.
 This can be very helpful if you have one-off expenses – your boiler dies, you need to replace your car etc. Six lots of £90 could be a real help for Abby to get the kit she needs for a first baby.

 The second clause allows your IVA firm to reduce your payments by 15% for the rest of your IVA.
 But 15% of £90 isn’t likely to make much difference to Abby.

-If a cot or a buggy were the only problems, then the six month break could work well.
+If a cot or a buggy were the only problems, then the payment break could work well.
 But can the rest of the IVA be afforded?

 There is a range of difficulty here.
 Someone in a well paid job with excellent maternity pay, who also has nearby relatives that could give free child care may be fine.
 Someone with a job with difficult and inflexible hours could find it impossible to return to work at all.
 Most people will be somewhere in between – but I think it’s fair to say that everyone finds they are much shorter of money after they have a child than before.
 Few people paying £90 a month to an IVA will find it simple to resume these payments after their maternity leave ends.

 If Abby decides her IVA is no longer viable, she broadly has two options after it fails: